-Validation of the year
+Validation of Year 2

 The first semester is validated by an oral examination before a panel.

 A separate judging panel at the end of the year decides on whether to validate the second semester and thus the master's degree.